lj-cug/OpenGeoModeller/Meteorology/WRFV4/doc/Python脚本工具.md

 ## pyWRFsetup
 WRF SETUP & ANALYSIS

-## wrftools
-A framework for running WRF simulations.

-It is designed to be flexible and extendable.
-There are some tools out there which run WRF, but they are not easily modified.
-This is designed to provide  a framework which is easily customised and modified.

 ## WRF-Run
 This python script package automates the entire WRF process for use on cluster based computers.
 This is a fully self-contained script package that handles the tasks of obtaining the data, running the pre-processing executables, the WRF process, and forking the task to post-processing scripts for visualization.